Dennis Hastert: Impact upon pensions

 Soon after sentencing, the Illinois Teachers' Retirement System announced that Hastert would forfeit future teachers' pension benefits, effective immediately.
 Hastert challenged this decision on the ground that the specific federal crime to which he pleaded guilty was not directly related to his time as a teacher.

 Hastert's pension for his service in the Illinois General Assembly—about $28,000 a year—was originally unaffected.
-However, in October 2016, the General Assembly Retirement System board of trustees unanimously voted to suspend Hastert's pension, and in April 2017 the board voted, 5–2, to terminate the pension.
+However, in October 2016, the General Assembly Retirement System board of trustees unanimously voted to suspend Hastert's pension and in April 2017 the board voted, 5–2, to terminate the pension.

 As of 2015, Hastert continued to receive his congressional pension, which amounts to approximately $73,000 a year.

 Honors

 In December 1999, Northern Illinois University conferred an honorary LL.D. degree upon Hastert.
 In May 2016, NIU's board of trustees unanimously voted to revoke Hastert's honorary degree.

 In 2002, Lewis University conferred an honorary degree upon Hastert.
 In 2015, following his guilty plea, the university said that it was "reviewing the status of the honorary degree."
-Lewis University no longer shows Dennis Hastert as having earned an honorary degree.
+Lewis University no longer shows Hastert as having earned an honorary degree.

 The National Wrestling Hall of Fame awarded Hastert its Order of Merit in 1995 and named Hastert to its "Hall of Outstanding Americans" in 2000.
 In May 2016, a few days after Hastert was sentenced to prison, the Hall of Fame (following a review) revoked all of Hastert's honors, the first time the organization had ever taken such an action.

 The Three Fires Council of the Boy Scouts of America has honored Hastert with its distinguished service award.

 In March 2001, President Valdas Adamkus of Lithuania presented Hastert with the Grand Cross of the Order of the Lithuanian Grand Duke Gediminas.
 In 2004, Hastert was presented the Order of the Oak Crown, Grand Cross by the grand duke of Luxembourg.

 In 2007, the J. Dennis Hastert Center for Economics, Government and Public Policy was founded at Wheaton College, the former Speaker's alma mater.
 Hastert resigned from the board of advisers of the center on May 29, 2015, after the indictment against him was released.
 On May 31, 2015, the college announced that it was removing his name from the center, renaming it the Wheaton College Center for Economics, Government, and Public Policy.